-Lonesome Beaver Campground Professional Review and Guide
+Lonesome Beaver Campground Professional Guide

 "Whimsical name aside, Lonesome Beaver is a bit of an oddity—but not in a bad way.
 Its location deep in southern Utah, coupled with the fact that it’s a Bureau of Land Management (BLM) campground, would lead you to believe it’s a dusty-desert locale full of sage, piñon pine, and plenty of hot temperatures.
 Au contraire: this small, secluded campground in the Henry Mountains is literally an oasis in southern Utah.
 At more than 8,000 feet in elevation, Lonesome Beaver is smack-dab in the middle of a forest—truly an out-of-character place to ﬁnd a BLM campground.
 A small river runs alongside the campsites here.